-The fly ash handling system will remove fly ash from electro static precipitator (ESP), Air Preheater hoppers and transport it to the storage silos.
-This will be carried out by vacuum and/ or pressure conveying system on a continuous basis.
-One boiler unit will be provided with one pneumatic conveying system for handling fly ash collected in hoppers.
-Fly ash from the ESP and APH hoppers of each unit shall be removed in 5.0 hours per shift of 8 hours.
+The fly ash handling system will extract fly ash pneumatically under vacuum from electro static precipitator (ESP) and Air Preheater hoppers, store fly ash in intermediate surge hoppers.
+From surge hoppers fly ash will be conveyed pneumatically under pressure to ash storage silos.
+Two ash silos of 16 hour storage of fly ash shall be provided.
+One boiler unit will be provided with one pneumatic conveying system for handling of fly ash collected in the fly ash hoppers.
+Fly ash from the ESP and APH hoppers of each unit shall be removed in 5.5 hours per shift of 8 hours.

-The fly ash handling system will include aeration blowers and heaters, air compressors and dryers, fly ash transmitter, all valves, piping, supports, platforms, access stairs and ladders, all control & instrumentation, electrical equipment, power and control cable and cabling etc. The bends with wear resistant linings will be provided for fly ash conveying pipelines.
+The fly ash handling system will include vacuum pumps, aeration blowers and heaters, intermediate surge hopper, air compressors and dryers, fly ash transmitter, all valves, piping, supports, platforms, access stairs and ladders, all control & instrumentation, electrical equipment, power and control cable and cabling etc. The bends with wear resistant linings will be provided for fly ash conveying pipelines.